 8. Balayage and Ombre

 Dark hair rocks an ombre that’s paired with balayage.
-Here, the strands are painted with metallic-hued colors and finished off with purple ombre.
+Here, the strands are painted with metallic-hued colors and finished off with a purple ombre.

 9. Ombre Bob

 The base of this style is a bob dyed a sexy, silvery brown.
 Then, the ombre is applied.
 The effect is like a peacock tail; applied only at bangs and front layers, the teal and purple ombre create a gorgeous face-framing style.

 10. Dip Dye Ombre

-Okay, so ombre was originally called “dip dye” as color was placed towards the ends of hair.
-This pink-purple ombre has the painterly effect that does make it look as if sections were dipped in paint.
+Okay, so ombre was originally called “dip dye” as the color was placed towards the ends of hair.
+This pink-purple ombre has a painterly effect that does make it look as if sections were dipped in paint.

 11. Pastel Purple Ombre on Platinum